 - 1/2 tsp black pepper

-- Remove the tofu from the pan and set aside.
+- Remove the cauliflower from the oven and let rest for 5 minutes.

 Ever wonder where your cup of coffee comes from?
 When it comes to your cup of joe, the supply chain behind the coffee matters.
 Coffee Industry: the Challenges The coffee industry faces high demand, with a number of challenges like climate change, socioeconomic issues and…

 I’ll admit, I can’t take full credit for this idea.
 My Chickpea Tostada recipe has been a result of various successes with chickpea taco recipes, and mostly by observing friends and family in the kitchen.